huyng/datapad/README.md

 ### Exploratory data analysis with Datapad

-See what you can do with `datapad` in the examples below:
+See what you can do with `datapad` in the examples below.

 **Count all unique items in a sequence:**